 A crane operator is someone who uses a crane to transport various objects.
 There are many different types, makes, models and sizes of cranes, such as mobile cranes, tower cranes, boom trucks and self-erect tower cranes.
 Mobile cranes are used to do work a boom truck can’t do – higher lifts, heavier loads, and lifts that need a longer reach.

 Crane operators typically do the following:

-- Record the material they have moved and where they moved it from and to.
+Record material they have moved and where they moved it from and to

-Crane operators work in a variety of industries, such as construction, mining, metal manufacturing, and warehousing and storage.
+Crane operators work in a variety of industries, such as construction, pulp mills and refineries, mining, metal manufacturing, and warehousing and storage.

 Some of the older cranes can be very noisy and using ear protection is essential.
 The crane operator often stays in the crane for most of the day, and eats lunch and takes breaks in the cab.
 They spend all day in constant communication with other people, and operate using hand signals from the crew or by using radios.

 Crane operators can move up and become supervisors or foremen and occasionally people buy their own equipment and go into business for themselves as independent owner-operators.